Pirates vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the underdog in nine of their past 10 games and have gone 4-5 in those contests.
+- The Pirates have been the favorite once in the past 10 games and won that contest.

 Pirates Betting Records & Stats

-- The Pirates have an implied victory probability of 52.4% according to the moneyline set by oddsmakers for this matchup.
+- The implied moneyline probablility in this matchup gives the Pirates a 54.5% chance to win.

-- Pittsburgh and its opponents have hit the over in nine of its 17 games with a total this season.
+- Pittsburgh has had an over/under set by bookmakers 18 times, and have combined with opponents to go over the total in nine of those games (9-9-0).

-- The Pirates have played just one game with a spread this season and covered in that contest.
+- The Pirates have had a run line set for just one outing this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.